al1brn/geonodes/docs/getting_started.md

 - as `position` property
 - as `offset` property

+> [!NOTE]
-> :note: Since position is also a read property, the GEOMETRY socket has a read/write property named `position`.
+> Since position is also a read property, the GEOMETRY socket has a read/write property named `position`.

 ``` python
 with GeoNodes("Demo") as tree: